ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 looked at what makes a claim scientific (or unscientific).
 But science, like all human endeavours, is about more than this.
 It is also about being part of a culture that holds certain behaviours and processes in high regard.
-Trangressing these rules leads to the normal cultural sanctions --- isolation, exclusion and, sometimes, expulsion.
+Transgressing these rules leads to the normal cultural sanctions --- isolation, exclusion and, sometimes, expulsion.
 In some cases, these cultural aspects represent A WAY of doing science, rather than THE ONLY WAY it could be done.